subbendumajumder/netscaler-nitro-api/docs/configuration/policy/policyparam/policyparam.md

 Request Payload: ```{"policyparam":{      "timeout":true}}```
 Response:
-HTTP Status Code on Success: 200 OKHTTP Status Code on Failure: 4xx   (for general HTTP errors) or 5xx     (for NetScaler-specific errors).
+HTTP Status Code on Success: 200 OKHTTP Status Code on Failure: 4xx &lt;string&gt; (for general HTTP errors) or 5xx &lt;string&gt; (for NetScaler-specific errors).
 The response payload provides details of the error

 ###get (all)